Humanities and Communication

 LiCMES

-Communication between specialists in a field and non-expert recipients has always been a complex issue not without its problems.
-The cognitive domains of the two interlocutors are different and the originator must be able to adapt his or her discourse to make it understandable to the non-specialist recipient.
+Communication between experts in a field and non-expert recipients has always been a complex issue with potential challenges.
+The cognitive domains of both interlocutors differ, and the originator must be able to adapt their discourse to make it understandable for the non-specialist recipient.

-With this research subject, the idea is to analyse, from a linguistics perspective, the factors that specialists need to bear in mind when drawing up texts written from their specialist field but aimed at non-experts.
-The goal is to detect those linguistic strategies that need to be implemented to avoid problems of understanding that hinder effective communication.
-Although the study is from a linguistics perspective, it also takes into account the cognitive dimension of specialized communication.
+This research line aims to analyze, from a linguistic perspective, the factors that specialists should consider when writing texts within their field of expertise but intended for non-experts.
+The goal is to identify the linguistic strategies necessary to avoid comprehension issues that may hinder effective communication.
+Although the study is primarily linguistic, it also considers the cognitive dimension of specialized communication.

-The specialist fields proposed for the research are those of law and medicine, given that it is vital that recipients have a good understanding of the texts they receive in these fields.
-Nevertheless, it may be possible to agree to work on other specialist fields.
+The proposed fields for research are law and medicine, as it is vital that recipients have a clear understanding of the texts they receive in these areas.
+However, other specialized fields may also be agreed upon.

 Dr. Ona Domènech Bagaria